Hozy0/BioInfo/Sequence Alignment.md

 >[!info] Local Alignment Problem
 >![[Local Alignment Problem]]

-At first glance, it might seem Global alignment is better than Local alignment, but they are used for two different purposes
+At first glance, it might seem Global alignment is better than Local alignment, but they are used for two different purposes.

+Hello Amir